 1. Ecommerce platforms

-Ecommerce platforms (or webshop systems) are any online shopping platform where a customer can buy any products they need.
+Ecommerce platforms (or webshop systems) are platforms where you can sell your products directly to your customers.
+This is the main website for your store.
 As an ecommerce business, you can sell your products through ecommerce platforms such as Shopify, BigCommerce, or WooCommerce.
-This way of selling products or services has grown in popularity in the last few years—with revenue in the ecommerce market projected to reach US$4.48tn this year.
+Selling products or services directly from your own webshop has grown in popularity in the last few years—with revenue in the ecommerce market projected to reach US$4.48tn this year.
 What’s more is, it’s expected to have an annual growth rate of 9.30%, resulting in a projected market volume of US$6.39tn by 2027.

 - There are lower set-up and running costs compared to a physical store